kilofox/kohana/CONTRIBUTING.md

 ## Creating new features

-New features should be developed in separate branches so as to isolate them until they're stable.
+New features should be developed in separate branches to isolate them until they're stable.

 **Features without tests written will be rejected!
 There are NO exceptions.**